Banana Biotechnology

 The Banana Biotechnology Program have been transforming bananas for more than 25 years at QUT.

-In 2004, the Banana Biotechnology Program was successful in obtaining an ARC Discovery Grant to mine for potential TR4 resistance genes in banana germplasm that had been demonstrated to be resistant to TR4.
-One gene, which we now call RGA2 was transformed into Cavendish Grand Nain bananas under the control of the Nos promoter.
-The resulting transgenic lines could not be glasshouse screened for TR4 resistance in Brisbane due to biosecurity restrictions, so 2011, funded by an ARC Linkage Grant in collaboration with Premier Fresh Australia, we commenced a field trial in the Northern Territory on a plot that had previously grown a TR4 decimated Cavendish crop.
-A significantly larger trial at the same site was planted in early 2018.
-After 2.75 years, one line, RGA2-4, has no infected plants and a second line, RGA2-3, has only 2% infection compared with the direct controls of over 50% infection.
-RGA2-4 has no significant yield drag and we are progressing this line through to commercial release in Australia.
+In 2004, the Banana Biotechnology Program was successful in obtaining an ARC Discovery Grant to mine for potential TR4 resistance genes in wild bananas that had been demonstrated to be resistant to TR4.
+One gene, called RGA2, was transformed into Cavendish Grand Nain bananas under the control of the Nos promoter.
+The resulting transgenic lines could not be screened for TR4 resistance in Brisbane due to biosecurity restrictions, so in 2011, funded by an ARC Linkage Grant in collaboration with Premier Fresh Australia, we commenced a field trial in the Northern Territory on land that had previously grown a TR4 decimated Cavendish crop.
+Four lines showed excellent disease resistance and in 2018 a larger field trial at the same site was planted to confirm the results.
+After 2.75 years, one line, RGA2-4, had no infected plants and a second line, RGA2-3, had only 2% infection, compared with non-transgenic Cavendish controls showing over 50% infection.
+The best line, now renamed as QCAV-4, has undergone regulatory approval in Australia and is now approved for commercial planting and consumption in Australia.
+This is the world’s first genetically modified banana approved for market release.

-The Banana Biotechnology Program have extensive experience in designing, managing, and assessing field trials of genetically modified bananas.
+Over 30 years of research the Banana Biotechnology Program have developed extensive genomic resources, including both genomic sequences and transcriptomes of key commercial and wild banana accessions.
+We have also established efficient transformation protocols for both transgene-mediated and gene-editing for the improvement of commercial bananas.
+These bananas are assessed through our extensive experience in designing, managing, and assessing field trials of genetically modified bananas.
 GM field trials in Australia and elsewhere are conducted under strict regulatory guidelines.
-In Australia, the regulatory authority is the Office of the Gene Technology Regulator (OGTR).
-OGTR comes under the Australian Government Department of Health and has oversight of all dealings involving genetically modified organisms.
-For plant biotechnology, it regulates dealings from laboratory to glasshouse to field trial and finally to commercial release.
-The Banana Biotechnology Program at QUT has already conducted five GM banana field trials in Australia, three disease trials and two fruit quality (biofortification) trials under OGTR DIR (Dealings Involving Intentional Release) licenses.
+The Banana Biotechnology Program at QUT has already conducted five GM banana field trials in Australia, including three disease trials and two fruit quality (biofortification) trials.
 These have all been conducted without any negative incidents and have required regular and extensive monitoring and assessment.
 All the trials have been physically remote from QUT.
 Further, we have been actively involved in five biofortification field trials in Uganda and one BBTV resistance field trial in Malawi.

 Our research